zulqarnainchishti/Abstract-Data-Structures/non-linear/hierarchical/avl-tree/README.md

-# AVL Tree: A Self-Balancing Binary Search Tree ADT for C
+# AVLTree: A Self-Balancing Binary Search Tree ADT for C

 ## Overview

-AVL Tree is an efficient implementation of a self-balancing Binary Search Tree as an Abstract Data Type (ADT) in C. It's a hierarchical data structure that stores data in a sorted manner while automatically maintaining balance to ensure optimal performance.
+AVLTree is an efficient implementation of a self-balancing Binary Search Tree as an Abstract Data Type (ADT) in C. It's a hierarchical data structure that stores data in a sorted manner while automatically maintaining balance to ensure optimal performance.
 This implementation provides a comprehensive set of functions to manage the tree, analyze its properties, and perform various traversals.
 Its self-balancing nature guarantees that operations like search, insertion, and deletion have a time complexity of $O(log n)$, making it superior to a standard BST for large, dynamic datasets.

 ---